 Is our daily need to feed our social media diet becoming an addiction?
 Are we turning into a person with type-2 diabetes of our mind and soul?
 It can if we don’t turn it off and turn on the possibilities.

 Everyone has the potential to excel in her or his work and in life.
 We can master our craft, but we have to learn to become focused on the unlimited potential that resides in us.

 Almost everything worth doing begins with a mess.
-A mess of ideas, a pile parts, a cupboard full of ingredients.
-With enough time and patient, the “mess” will begin to send you messages; ideas will start to connect and the next you know the mayhem will turn into a maybe; the maybes will give way to possibilities and ultimately your power of creation will turn it all into to the possible.
+A mess of ideas, a pile of parts, a cupboard full of ingredients.
+With enough time and patient, the “mess” will begin to send you messages; ideas will begin connecting and the next you know the mayhem will turn into a maybe; the maybes will give way to possibilities, and ultimately your power of creation will turn it all into to the possible.
 It’s time to make a mess!